Rugby union in the Czech Republic

-Rugby union in the Czech Republic is a minor sport.
-As of 1 November 2010, they are currently ranked thirty-first in the International Rugby Board's world rankings,.
+Rugby union in the Czech Republic is a growing sport.
+As of 1 November 2010, they are currently ranked thirty-first in the International Rugby Board's world rankings.

 Traditionally, Czech rugby has centred on a "section of the middle class" in and around Prague, which has been fairly small but fairly loyal to the sport.

 The Czech Republic has also been popular with touring sides, because of its relatively low beer prices, and historic surroundings.

 Governing body

 Czechoslovakia was a founder member of FIRA in 1934, and joined the IRB in 1988.

 Rugby union in the Czech Republic is governed by a national body called the Česká Rugbyová Unie (ČSRU).
 The president of the ČSRU is Pavel Telička.

 History

 Josef Rössler-Ořovský, who introduced a number of sports in the then Czechoslovakia, among others skiing and tennis, was originally credited with starting rugby as well back in 1895.
 He went to England and brought back a rugby ball with him.
 Efforts were made to play the game at the Czech Yacht Club, but a public struggle ensued, and rugby subsequently never really caught on.

 Rugby union was only properly introduced to the country by the writer Ondřej Sekora, when he returned from living in France in 1926, with a rugby ball and set of rules.
 Brno, the Moravian capital is considered the cradle of rugby in Czechoslovakia, and is where the first match took place, between SK Moravská Slávie, based in Brno-Pisárky, and AFK Zizka, based in Brno.
 Both of these teams were trained by Sekora, who also coined Czech language rugby terminology.